stmarcin/GTFS_FullFrequency/README.md

 ## GTFS_FullFrequency

 ### Introduction
-This script presents a function to convert a set of original GTFS files into generic ones which simulates a scenario with user-defined frequency of public transport system.

 The script is intent to replace original frequency of public transport service by a generic one (user-defined maximum waiting times at public transort stops), keeping the original travel times between stops.
 It is prepared in order to investige impact of public transport´s routing scheme on accessibility level (regardless applied resources, i.e. real frequency).